SPCodeOrg/spcode-translations/README.md

 ```xml
 <rtl>true</rtl>
 ```
-If your language is NOT RTL, <ins>you do Nnot need to do anything</ins>.
+If your language is NOT RTL, <ins>you do not need to do anything</ins>.

 ## Translation tips and guidelines